-Archive of Champions League football trips from Abroad Red, featuring 8 trips since 2015.
+Archive of Champions League football trips from Abroad Red, featuring 10 trips since 2015.

-Read through all the posts about travelling to Champions League games.
+Find out more about travelling to Champions League games.

 After events in Bruges meant I had to skip United’s first 2015 group game in Eindhoven I was determined to attend the next match, even if that meant negotiating the complexities involved in visiting Russia.
 The trip to Moscow would be the longest distance I’ve travelled to see United play; whilst the direct route over the Baltic sea is 1,602 miles, making it shorter than previous flights to Donetsk (1,768 m), Istanbul (1,698 m) and Athens (1,640 m), my flight was via Munich which brought the total to 1,911 miles.
 Before any of this could happen however, I had to attempt to get across the border of the world’s largest nation.